 Foods that block your production of DAO include:

 Tannins (think teas)

-Investigate methylation barriers to histamine management.
+Support methylation by consuming foods rich in folate, Vitamin B12 and choline.
 The Dirty Genes book is a great read.

 PIN FOR LATER: